 We collect your email address(es) so:

-- we can notify you of important information (e.g. password reset emails or policy updates).
+- we can notify you of important information (e.g., password reset, account changes, or policy updates);

-You can change the email address(es) we send information to and your marketing email preferences in your Account Settings under Communication.
+You can change your marketing email preferences in your Account Settings under Communication.

 You can optionally specify your gender as female, male, or other.
 You can change your gender in your account settings under Account Details.